-Having a central channel for sharing information after the RCA process helps with learning and can lead to reduced errors and the prevention of adverse events in the future.
-Performance Health Partner’s RCA platform allows for interdisciplinary teams to easily collaborate on systemic issues that lead to adverse events, allowing organizations to take a collaborative approach that is focused on learning and lasting improvements.
+Having a central channel for sharing information after the RCA process helps with learning and can lead to reduced errors and the prevention of incidents in the future.
+Performance Health Partner’s RCA software allows for interdisciplinary teams to easily collaborate on systemic issues that lead to adverse events, allowing organizations to take a collaborative approach that is focused on learning and lasting improvements.

-One way to improve the RCA process and achieve higher quality outcomes is to implement a software solution for root cause analysis.
-Benefits of implementing a root cause analysis software solution include:
+One way to improve the RCA process and achieve higher quality outcomes is to implement a root cause analysis software.
+Benefits of implementing a root cause analysis software include:

 - Standardize management of the root cause analysis process

 - Provide a central channel for team communication

 - Get real-time notifications and alerts

 - Analyze custom dashboards to track reported incidents over time